VickyPingo/ClaimPortalv2/SUPER_ADMIN_QUICK_REFERENCE.md

 ## What Was Implemented

-Role-based authorization system with a special "super_admin" role that controls access to admin features.
+Role-based authorization and routing system with a special "super_admin" role that controls access to admin features and automatically redirects to the brokerages management dashboard upon login.

 ## How It Works